Periodic and Aperiodic Function Interfaces

 is the name of the Inport block for a function-call subsystem or label of the signal line connecting the Inport and subsystem

-Customize the entry-point function prototypes to align with function calls initiated by the target environment function scheduler by applying one of these approaches:
+If you are using Embedded Coder, you can customize the entry-point function prototypes to align with function calls initiated by the target environment function scheduler by applying one of these approaches:

 For the model, in the Code Mappings editor or by using the code mappings programming interface, configure the function name and arguments for each model execution function individually.